outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

 # 5 Locale

 Locale is the final step responsible for displaying characters on screen no matter of filename or file contents.
-FAT's *iocharset* and NTFS's *nls* should be set to your system locale to display filename.
+FAT's *iocharset* and NTFS's *nls* should be set to or the Default NLS Option equals to system locale for filename display.
 Userspace program must support GBK (through userspace library like `libiconv`) to decode GBK TXT file.
 And then your *locale* (at least `LC_CTYPE`) should support GBK (like `zh_CN.GBK`) or compatible with GBK (like `zh_CN.UTF-8`).

 # 6 Refs